rackerlabs/support-how-to/content/how-to/cloud-backup/update-the-rackspace-cloud-backup-agent/index.md

 Because the Windows agent includes an automated updater, you should rarely need to update the Windows agent manually.
-This section provides different options to use if you need to manually update.
+This section provides different options to use if you need to update manually.

 #### Recommended method